The programme is delivered within NHS organisations and supported by Health Education England.

 City Hospitals Sunderland NHS Foundation Trust

-• Project Choice offers term time placements, which usually last six weeks, but can be shorter.
+• Students still in school/college settings can complete work experience which offers term time placements, which usually last six weeks, but can be shorter.

 • Training is provided to the learner with the support of a mentor.